aaronbenz/caspanda/README.md

 With that being said, please feel free to reach out to us for comments/suggestions/questions.

-There are also some more examples for calling data from Cassandra and inserting back using only a Pandas Dataframe (which we called a CassandraFrame), in `bin/example.py`
+There are also some more examples for calling data from Cassandra and inserting it back using only a Pandas Dataframe (which we called a CassandraFrame), in `bin/example.py`

 Installation
 ----
-`$ python setup.py install`
+`$ python setup.py install` or `$ pip install -e .`

-should suffice to process dependencies for most users.

 You'll also need Cassandra:

 `$ brew install cassandra`